barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 git clone https://github.com/stnava/ANTs.git
 ```

+You can also download code snapshots as a ZIP file from Github, but you will still need `git` installed for the SuperBuild to work.

 ## Run CMake to configure the build

 The build directory must be outside the source tree.
 Make a build directory, cd to it, then run `ccmake`.
 The build directory is not the final install location.
 You will set the prefix in CMake where you want to install the executables and libraries.